kazemmit/Steganography/README.md

 * LSBMR: for LSB matching revisited steganography method.

-FileNamePath: it should be the path and file name of the cover bitmap image.
+**FileNamePath**: it should be the path and file name of the cover bitmap image.

    *If your file is in the current directory, you do not need to specify the path, just provide the file name.

    *If your file is not in the current directory, you need to specify the complete file path and name.

-MessageLength: it should be an integer number which determines the message length in bit.
+**MessageLength**: it should be an integer number which determines the message length in bit.
 Examples:

 * java CreateStego LSB test.bmp 1000